Muhammad-Abid99/python-for-data-science-in-2025/05_fifth-notebook/README.md

 ---

+# Sets in Python

+This Jupyter Notebook provides a detailed introduction to **sets**, a fundamental data structure in Python.
+Sets are collections of **unordered, unindexed, and unique** elements, useful in data science, competitive programming, and general-purpose coding.

 ### License

 This notebook is intended for educational use.
 Please cite the author if you share or modify the content.